Robert Hillyer: Academic

 Hillyer became a professor of English at Harvard University in 1919.
 In the late 1920s, he taught at Trinity College and was made a member of the Epsilon chapter of the literary fraternity St. Anthony Hall in 1927.

 From 1937 to 1944, he was named to the Boylston Professorship of Rhetoric and Oratory at Harvard.
 From 1948 to 1951 Hillyer was a visiting professor at Kenyon College.
 He also taught at the University of Delaware from 1952 until his death.
-While at Delaware Hillyer did various regular poetry readings between 1953-1960 which were recorded and are now available for listening through the university's archives.
+While at Delaware Hillyer did various regular poetry readings between 1953 and 1960 which were recorded and are now available for listening through the university's archives.